Privacy Policy

 5. Registration for Webinars

-You can register for various webinars on our website.
+You can register for various live webinars and events on our website.
 For this purpose, it is necessary to provide your personal data.
 The data is collected via an input mask on our website.
 All data fields marked as mandatory are required for participation in the webinar.
 Failure to provide this data will result in us being unable to consider you for participation in the webinar.
 The provision of further data is voluntary.

 The legal basis for the data processing is Art.
 6 para.
 1 lit. f GDPR.
 We process your personal data based on our legitimate interest in the proper implementation of the webinars.
 The personal data is used to provide you with the recording of the webinar and, if applicable, further interesting content following the webinar.

-6. Cookies
+8. Cookies

 We use cookies and similar technologies ("cookies") on our website.
 Cookies are small data sets that are stored by your browser when you visit a website.
 This identifies the browser you are using and can be recognized by web servers.
 You have full control over the use of cookies through your browser.
 You can delete the cookies in the security settings of your browser at any time.
 You can object to the use of cookies in principle or for specific cases through your browser settings.

-7. Consent Management Tool
+9. Consent Management Tool

-This website uses the consent management tool Borlabs of Borlabs GmbH (Germany, EU) to control cookies and the processing of personal data.
 The consent banner enables users of our website to give their consent to certain data processing procedures or to revoke their consent.
-By confirming the "I accept" button or by saving individual
+By confirming the "I accept" button or by saving individual cookie settings, you consent to the use of the associated cookies.

 The legal basis under data protection law is your consent within the meaning of Art.
 6 para 1 lit. a GDPR.

 In addition, the banner helps us to provide evidence of the declaration of consent.
 For this purpose, we process information about the declaration of consent and further log data about this declaration.
 Cookies are also used to collect this data.
 The processing of this data is necessary in order to be able to prove that consent has been given.
 The legal basis results from our legal obligation to document your consent (Art.
 6 para.
 1 lit. c in conjunction with Art.
 7 para.
 1 GDPR).

 You can revoke your consent for cookies at any time via the Consent Management Tool, which can be accessed in the footer of our website.